Boy's body found in freezer; boyfriend of mother arrested - NewsBreak

 Stubbs said the mother knew Toseland as an acquaintance of her husband, the father of her children, before the man died in January 2021 of an unspecified respiratory illness.
 Stubbs said the girl is now 7.

-After the three moved into Toseland’s house in March 2021, he “slowly and methodically” increased control over them, Stubbs said: covering windows; using video surveillance; taking the mother’s cellphone; cutting her ties to her family; handling her social media.
+After the three moved last summer into Toseland’s house, he “slowly and methodically” increased control over them, Stubbs said: covering windows; using video surveillance; taking the mother’s cellphone; cutting her ties to her family; handling her social media.

 “The mother was physically, sexually and emotionally abused,” Stubbs said.
 “The children were physically and emotionally abused and separated from their mother most of the time.”